YouTube Playlist Cover Downloader

 Does this work for private or "unlisted" playlists?

-Is my API key safe?
+Is it safe to enter my API key here?

 Can I legally use the thumbnails I download?